HenniePenny/02_advanced-css-portfolio/README.md

 ## Steps
 1. Create semantic HTML structure and fill it with the content that is supposed to be displayed.
 2. Create reset stylesheet and apply it to html document.
-3. Create css stylesheet in order to apply different styles and make the site responsive using (among others)
+3. Create css stylesheet in order to apply different styles and make the site responsive
-    - box model
-    - pseudo class
-    - flexbox